 Form 1040NR, U.S. Nonresident Alien Income Tax Return

 You may need to file Form 1040NR if you were a nonresident alien engaged in a trade or business in the United States, represented a deceased person who would have had to file Form 1040NR, or represented an estate or trust that had to file Form 1040NR.

 Form 1041, U.S. Income Tax Return for Estates and Trusts

 The fiduciary of a domestic decedent's estate, trust, or bankruptcy estate uses Form 1041 to report the income, deductions, gains, losses, etc. of the estate or trust, the income that is either accumulated or held for future distribution or distributed currently to the beneficiaries, any income tax liability of the estate or trust, and employment taxes on wages paid to household employees.

 Form 1065, U.S. Return of Partnership Income

-Form 1065 is an information return used to report the income, gains, losses, deductions, credits, etc., from the operation of a partnership.
+Partnerships file an information return to report their income, gains, losses, deductions, credits, etc.

 Form 1120, U.S. Corporation Income Tax Return

-Use Form 1120, U.S. Corporation Income Tax Return, to report the income, gains, losses, deductions, credits, and to figure the income tax liability of a corporation.
+Use this form to report the income, gains, losses, deductions, credits, and to figure the income tax liability of a corporation.